tenseoverflow/hen.ee/_posts/2021-07-15-searx-guide.md

 ## Setting up Environment

 When you have done that, we will update the system.
 You will need Nginx and Git for this, these commands will install it for you.
-You should have sudo privileges or be <code>root</code>.
-If you are the <code>root</code> user you can omit <code>sudo</code> from the commands.
+You should have sudo privileges and be a user other than `root`; it is preferred that way due to permission errors you might encounter while being `root`.

 <pre><code>$ sudo apt update
 $ sudo apt upgrade